amberlyons38/java-gui-tictactoe/README.md

 # java-gui-tictactoe
-A Java tic-tac-toe game with a GUI.
+A Java program that allows two players to play a tic-tac-toe game with a GUI.

 Run using a standard java compiler such as Netbeans.